Go back

 Welcome to Austin Peay.
 You are now a Governor, which means you’re part of a network of students, faculty, staff and alumni that is dedicated to your success!
 For nearly a century, our campus has provided a safe, nurturing home for generations of students to discover who they are and where they belong in this larger world.

 Austin Peay is a place where talents are discovered, careers are launched and memories are forged.
 Please make the most of your time here.
 Get involved in campus life, make new friends and challenge yourself to step outside of your comfort zone.
-Make the 2023-24 academic year a time of wonderful new experiences; make it the foundation of the life you want.
+Make this academic year a time of wonderful new experiences; make it the foundation of the life you want.
 Have a great year, and if you see me or my wife, Kirsten, please make sure to say hello.

 Let’s Go Peay!